-|OnixS::CME::MDH::MbpBookFactory::construct||Constructs an instance of the book of a particular type.|
+|OnixS::CME::MDH::MbpBookFactory::construct||Constructs an instance of an order book of a particular type.|

-|OnixS::CME::MDH::MbpBookFactory::destruct||Destroys an instance of the book of a particular type and disposes all allocated resources.|
+|OnixS::CME::MDH::MbpBookFactory::destruct||Destroys an instance of an order book of a particular type and disposes of allocated resources.|

-|OnixS::CME::MDH::MbpBookFactory::calcSize||Calculates the size of memory block required to store an instance of the book of a given depth.|
+|OnixS::CME::MDH::MbpBookFactory::calcSize||Calculates the memory block size required to store an instance of the order book of a given depth.|

-|OnixS::CME::MDH::MbpBookFactory::inplaceConstruct||Constructs an instance of book in place of a given memory block.|
+|OnixS::CME::MDH::MbpBookFactory::inplaceConstruct||Constructs an instance of an order book in place of a given memory block.|

 MBO books, in contrast to MBP ones, are not limited by depth and may contain an arbitrary number of bids and offers.
 Therefore, an order book instance data layout cannot be optimised.
 For this reason, there are no factory classes for constructing MBO book instances.
 Instead, OnixS::CME::MDH::MboBook instances are ordinarily built.